mary-ext/atcute/README.md

 featuring:

-- an [API client][client-readme] for making typed HTTP requests, with support for lexicons like [WhiteWind][whitewind-readme] or [Bluemoji][bluemoji-readme].
+- an [API client][client-readme] for making typed HTTP requests, with support for lexicons like [WhiteWind][whitewind-readme] or [Bluemoji][bluemoji-readme]
-- an [OAuth client for SPA applications][oauth-browser-client-readme] for authentication use-cases.
+- an [OAuth client for SPA applications][oauth-browser-client-readme] for authentication use-cases
-- utility packages for various data formats, including CIDv1, DAG-CBOR, CAR and TID record keys.
+- utility packages for various data formats, including CIDv1, DAG-CBOR, CAR and TID record keys
 - Bluesky-specific utility packages like [a rich text builder][bluesky-richtext-builder-readme] and [a post threader][bluesky-threading-readme]

-you might be interested in the [API client][client-readme].
+you might be interested in the [API client][client-readme]

 [bluemoji-readme]: ./packages/definitions/bluemoji/README.md
 [bluesky-richtext-builder-readme]: ./packages/bluesky/richtext-builder/README.md